microsoft/demikernel/man/demi_push.md

 ## Name

-`demi_push` - Pushes a scatter-gather array to an I/O queue.
+`demi_push` - Asynchronously pushes a scatter-gather array to an I/O queue.

 ## Synopsis